dashed-slug/wallets/readme.txt

 4. **Configure the bitcoin adapter on your WordPress installation.**
    Navigate to *Wallets* &rarr; *Bitcoin (BTC)* in your WordPress admin area.

-   At a minimum you need to enter the location and credentials to your *Bitcoin daemon RPC API*.
+   At a minimum you need to enable the adapter and enter the location and credentials to your *Bitcoin daemon RPC API*.

    You will need to set the following: `IP`, `Port`, `User`, `Password`, `Path`.